jacobcantwell/kinesisvideo-raspberrypi/README.md

 ## Step 3: Create and Register the X.509 certificate

 The following create-keys-and-certificate creates a 2048-bit RSA key pair and issues an X.509 certificate using the issued public key.
 Because this is the only time that AWS IoT provides the private key for this certificate, be sure to keep it in a secure location.
-For documentation see (Create AWS IoT client certificates)[https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html]

 ```bash
 aws --profile iot-profile iot create-keys-and-certificate --set-as-active --certificate-pem-outfile certificate.pem --public-key-outfile public.pem.key --private-key-outfile private.pem.key > certificate.json